Mirantis/k0rdent-demos/README.md

 - [Demo 5](#demo-5-approve-clustertemplate--infracredentials-for-separate-namespace) and [Demo 6](#demo-6-use-approved-clustertemplate-in-separate-namespace) and have the fully deployed `dev1` cluster in the `blue` namespace
 - [Demo 1](#demo-1-standalone-cluster-deployment) or [Demo Cluster Setup](#demo-cluster-setup) and have the fully deployed `test1` cluster in the `k0rdent` namespace

-At this point we have the the `demo-aws-standalone-cp-0.0.1` ClusterTemplate and provisoned cluster from this template in both `k0rdent` and `blue` namespaces.
+At this point we have the `demo-aws-standalone-cp-0.0.1` ClusterTemplate and provisoned clusters from this template in both `k0rdent` and `blue` namespaces.
 Let's say that k0rdent Admin has a request to upgrade clusters.

 1. Complete the [Demo 2](#demo-2-single-standalone-cluster-upgrade) and make sure that the cluster `test1` in the `k0rdent` namespace is fully upgraded.

     If you have done this - it's completely fine, you already familiar with the cluster upgrade process.

-    At this point we, as k0rdent Admins developed a new ClusterTemplate `demo-aws-standalone-cp-0.0.2` with the cluster upgrade, tested it by upgrading `test1` cluster in the `k0rdent` namespace, but `Platform Engineer` users still doesn't see new `ClusterTemplate` and can't use them.
+    Now we, as k0rdent Admins developed a new ClusterTemplate `demo-aws-standalone-cp-0.0.2` with the cluster upgrade, tested it by upgrading `test1` cluster in the `k0rdent` namespace, but `Platform Engineer` users still doesn't see new `ClusterTemplate` and can't use them.

 2. Check as `Platform Engineer` the list of available Cluster Templates in the `blue` namespace:
     ```shell